The Neighbourhood Activity Centres Framework has now been adopted

 Stonnington’s population is growing and changing, and it is important to guide growth and development to ensure that Stonnington retains its highly valued characteristics as well as supporting infrastructure to accommodate a growing population.

-To prepare for this, we have developed a draft Neighbourhood Activity Centres (neighbourhood centres) Framework that provides greater clarity and certainty guiding development in Stonnington.
+To prepare for this, we have developed a Neighbourhood Activity Centres (neighbourhood centres) Framework that provides greater clarity and certainty guiding development in Stonnington.
 The Framework sets out a clear, place-based vision for 17 of Stonnington’s smaller neighbourhood activity centres – the local shopping strips and community hubs that play a vital role in daily life.

-The final Framework will influence the built form and public realm in these 17 centres to ensure that they accommodate growth while responding to Stonnington’s valued character and liveability.
+The Framework will influence the built form and public realm in these 17 centres to ensure that they accommodate growth while responding to Stonnington’s valued character and liveability.

-• Define each centre’s boundaries
+• Defines each centre’s boundaries

-We are developing the strategy in stages:
+We developed the strategy in stages:

 • Development of draft Neighbourhood Centres Framework: Extensive background work to underpin proposed changes, review of previous engagement, collation of the research into an evidence based Framework

-• Community Engagement Stage: community feedback sought on draft Framework (current)
+• Community Engagement Stage: community feedback sought on draft Framework

-• Final Neighbourhood Activity Centres Framework
+• Final Neighbourhood Activity Centres Framework adopted by Council on 8 September 20225

 • Implementation of Neighbourhood Activity Centres Framework